 Tip No.3 – Make All the List Items Highly Cohesive

 For the truly quality list post, the content needs to be concise and easy to be scanned.
-To achieve this, you should make sure that each listed item is kept in the similar structure and thesis statement.
+To achieve this, you should make sure that each listed item is kept in a similar structure and thesis statement.
 For instance, if your list post is about examples, all of them must be examples.
 If you are going to introduce some tips, all the listed items must be tips and tricks.
-Just try your best to avoid the off-topic writing and always remember that the lack of cohesion can alienate your readers.
+Just try your best to avoid off-topic writing and always remember that the lack of cohesion can alienate your readers.

 Tip No.4 – Break Some Lengthy Lists into Short Sections

 If some items on your list post are of the long paragraphs, you’d better split them into some minor points.
 After all, a huge block of content is annoying and intimidating for most readers, and may cause some troubles for people to scan the main idea easily.